-She has a BS in Petroleum Engineering from Montana State University and is a registered Civil Engineer in California.
+Ms. Richardson has a B.S. in Petroleum Engineering from Montana State University and is a registered Civil Engineer in California.
 She has also completed the Executive Leadership Program from UC Berkeley Extension.

-Melanie currently serves on the Board of Directors for NAFSMA and is a board member on the Bay Planning Coalition.
-She served as Chair of the City of San Jose Parks and Recreation Commission for two years and was past President of the Northern California Chapter of WateReuse.
+Ms. Richardson currently serves on the Board of Directors for the National Association of Flood Storm Management Agencies (NAFSMA) and is a board member of Bay Planning Coalition.
+She previously served as Chair of the City of San Jose Parks and Recreation Commission and was past President of the WateReuse Northern California Chapter.

 Darin Taylor became Valley Water’s Chief Financial Officer effective Dec.
 19, 2016, after 15 years as a senior project manager with Valley Water.
 Mr. Taylor has more than 18 years of governmental financial planning and management experience with Valley Water.
 As CFO, he oversees the areas of Accounting, Financial Planning and Revenue Collection, Budget, Treasury and Debt, and Continual Improvement.